BlockScience/Risk-Adjusted-Bonding-Curves/Paper/glossary.md

     The burn-to-withdraw mechanism removes bond tokens to redeem external currency through an agent’s action ![img](https://latex.codecogs.com/svg.latex?u_%7Ba%2C%20t%7D).
 The agent’s action represents a transaction to remove ![img](https://latex.codecogs.com/svg.latex?%5CDelta%20S_t%20%3A%3D%20s_%7Ba%2C%20t%7D%20-%20s_%7Ba%2C%20t&plus;1%7D%20%5Cleq%200) quantity of bond tokens from the bonding curve system.

 <a id="note13" href="#note13ref">13</a> **Attestation** <br/><br/>
     The **attestation** mechanism involves the lifecycle of claims.
-Claims undergo the stages of submission, evaluation, auditing, dispute, and resolution.
-Claims Submission: claims are submitted to prove impact or progress towards achieving the predetermined outcomes.
+Claims undergo the stages of submission, evaluation, audit, and resolution.
+Claims Submission: claims are submitted to prove impact or progress towards achieving the project's predetermined outcomes.
 Claim Evaluation: submitted claims go through a process of evaluation to verify their validity.
 Claim Auditing: submitted claims may be audited.
-Dispute Submission: claims may be disputed.
 Claim Resolution: claims are resolved and completed.
+During resolution, a dispute could be submitted which would result in subsequent dispute evaluation and resolution.

 <a id="note14" href="#note14ref">14</a> **Pre-initialization Phase** <br/>